Suicide Season: Promotion and release

 Visible Noise Records produced a site dedicated to the promotion of the album.
 It featured a clock counting down to 29 September (the album's release date), and a scroll-over page in which the visitor can reveal an image of the album's artwork.

 The band also put a countdown to the release of the album in the United Kingdom.
 They also headlined in the United Kingdom, Europe, and the United States.
 The support acts included The Red Shore, Deez Nuts, The Secret Handshake, Dead Swans, The Legacy, Misery Signals, Johnny Truant, The Ghost Inside, and Confide.
 The album was released on 22 September through Visible Noise.

 The first promotional video from Suicide Season was released on 12 August 2008 on the Visible Noise Myspace page, entitled "The Comedown".
 On 15 August, "Chelsea Smile" was released on the band's Myspace page.

-The CD format of the album features a label stating the name of the album over the intestines on the cover, as it may be found offensive to some.
+The CD format of the album features a label stating the name of the album over the intestines on the cover.

 It was announced on 27 August 2009 that Bring Me the Horizon would be releasing a remixed version of Suicide Season, titled Suicide Season: Cut Up!, and it was released in the United Kingdom on 2 November 2009 and was later released in the United States on 12 April 2010.
 The origin of the album concept was that Oliver Sykes asked a friend to remix one of their songs, and the band was very pleased with the end result so the band decided to have all of Suicide Season remixed.
 Musicians and producers featured on the album include: Ben Weinman from The Dillinger Escape Plan, Skrillex, L'Amour La Morgue, KC Blitz, Utah Saints and Shawn "Clown" Crahan from Slipknot.
 Guitarist Lee Malia noted how they compiled the release to fulfil a contractual obligation to re-release the album.

 In October 2011, it was awarded a gold certification from the Independent Music Companies Association which indicated sales of at least 75,000 copies throughout Europe.